basvijfwinkel/XPT2046_Calibrated_Touchscreen/README.md

-# XPT2046 Touchscreen Arduino Library
+# XPT2046 Touchscreen Arduino Library with calibrated screen coordinates

 XPT2046_Touchscreen is a library for the XPT2046 resistive touchscreen controllers used on many low cost TFT displays.